syhyunpark/famTEMsel/README.md

 To install the "famTEMsel" package from github, type:
 ```
 devtools::install_github("syhyunpark/famTEMsel")  # install the famTEMsel package from github
-library(famTEMsel)   # load the samTEMsel package to R
+library(famTEMsel)       # load the famTEMsel package to R
 ```

 To see some of the example codes appearing in the "help" menu, type: